 A simple and easy weekend project that will keep your plants happy and healthy

 If you’re an experienced plant daddy or plant mama, you know the importance of re-potting your lovely green houseplants so they can grow, thrive, and continue to look fabulous on Instagram.
 For a new generation of houseplant lovers who have embraced plants but have not created an urban jungle in their home to share on social media, re-potting their green friends may be a new part to learn in caring for their green friends.
-How to Re-Pot Your Houseplant is the focus of this article.
+Eight Easy Tips to Re-Pot Your Houseplant is the focus of this article.
 Our goal is to ensure that you have the information you need to grow happy, healthy houseplants.
 It's up to you to decide if you want to share your hard work plant like a proud parent on social media.

 When is the right time of year to re-pot your plant?